jpodgorny/stokes_tables/README.md

 Description of STOKES tables and models
 =======================================

-The STOKES tables and models provide spectra and polarisation properties of reprocessed emission in a plane-parallel slab illuminated by an X-ray source emitting power-law radiation.
+The STOKES tables and models (Podgorný et al. 2022, Podgorný 2023) provide spectra and polarisation properties of reprocessed emission in a plane-parallel slab illuminated by an X-ray source emitting power-law radiation.
 The incident photons may have arbitrary polarisation.
 The reprocessing is precomputed and stored in FITS files, which are calculated for